wandb/docs/content/guides/models/registry/model_registry/model-management-concepts.md

 ## Model alias

-Model aliases are mutable strings that allow you to uniquely identify or reference a model version in your registered model with a semantically-related identifier.
+Model aliases are mutable strings that allow you to uniquely identify or reference a model version in your registered model with a semantically related identifier.
 You can only assign an alias to one version of a registered model.
 This is because an alias should refer to a unique version when used programmatically.
 It also allows aliases to be used to capture a model's state (champion, candidate, production).

 It is common practice to use aliases such as  "best", "latest", "production", or "staging" to mark model versions with special purposes.